Skip to main content

 • “The soundtrack alternates between moody lounge tracks and high-energy, suspenseful themes that intensify during pivotal moments, enhancing the game's psychological drama.”

-• “Playtime's divided between adventure exploration/intel gathering, visual novel story sections, and the signature poker battles, all while the soundtrack provides a rocking OST to get your river flowing.”
+• “Playtime's divided between adventure exploration, intel gathering, visual novel story sections, and the signature poker battles, all while feryquitous provides a rocking OST to get your river flowing.”

 • “And this music... gosh, it's so intense, oh god!”

-• “In visuals and music, starting with the music, it works well for the ambience but they can get a little repetitive.
-I can't ask for much as the dev team was not exactly the biggest, and the same goes for the budget, which leads to many things being pulled away from the overall experience.”
+• “In visuals and music, starting with the music, it works well for the ambience but can get a little repetitive.
+Considering the small dev team and limited budget, this was somewhat expected.”

-• “The music does its job, though it is overall not very memorable.”
+• “The music does its job, though is overall not very memorable.”

 • grinding